Hybrid RIS-Assisted MIMO Dual-Function Radar-Communication System: System Model and problem formulation

 where $\boldsymbol{a}_h(p,q)\in\mathbbm{C}^{N\times 1}$ is the steering vector from the \ac{hris} to the $(p,q)$ block.
 Using the \ac{hris} to receive the scattering signal and perform radar detection, the received signal at the \ac{hris} can be consequently formulated as

 where $\boldsymbol{a}_r(p,q)\in\mathbbm{C}^{N\times 1}$ is the steering vector from the $(p,q)$ block in the detecting zone to the $n$-th element on the \ac{hris}.

 For convenience of the analysis, {we define the cascaded reflected vector $\boldsymbol{\hat{a}}_h\in\mathbbm{C}^{T\times 1}$ and the cascaded received scalar $A_r$ as } Similar to the work in \cite{pritzker2022transmit}, we use the \ac{sinr} as the radar performance metric.
-To this end, we assume the transmitted radar waveform that hits the detecting zone is the valid signal, and the reflected signal from \ac{hris} is interference.
+To this end, we split the receiving signal at the \ac{rf} chain of the \ac{hris} into two components: the primary valid signal and the interference signal.
+In our considered \ac{hris}-assisted \ac{dfrc} system, the scattering signal that came from the illumination of the \ac{bs}'s transmitted waveform is assumed as the valid primary signal.
+Meanwhile, the scatter back resulting from the illumination of the \ac{hris}'s reflected beam is defined as interference.
 Then, by substituting the expressions of the reflected vector and received scalar into (\ref{eq16}), the valid signal is {$A_r(\boldsymbol{\beta})s(n)\boldsymbol{a}_t^H\boldsymbol{w}_{r}$}. {The useful radar sensing power of the $(p,q)$ block is then derived as

 The interference power from \ac{hris} to the $(p,q)$ block is

 Combining (\ref{use_radar}) with (\ref{inter_radar}), the \ac{sinr} of the radar is expressed as }